 % Assessment Objective Band 1 descriptor Band 2 descriptor Band 3 descriptor Poor to limited Fair to good Strong to excellent 20 AO4 Bringing it all together - coherence of the whole subject Does the candidate draw from the breadth of their knowledge and skills?
 Does the candidate remember to reflect on theory when solving practical problems?
-How well can the candidate work out (1-4 marks) Some evidence of consideration of theory when attempting tasks.
+How well can the candidate work out solutions to new contexts/ problems on their own?
+(1-4 marks) Some evidence of consideration of theory when attempting tasks.
 Tends to attend to single aspects at a time without considering implication of contextual information.
 Some random trial and error, new situations are challenging, expects guidance, narrow.
 Many need prompting.
 (5-8 marks) Shows good application of theory to practice and new context, some inconsistencies.
 Remembers to apply theory, somewhat successful at achieving fitness for purpose.
 Some consolidation of theory and practice (9-12 marks) Strong evidence of thorough consideration of the context and use of theory and skills to achieve fitness for purpose.
-Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills. problems on their own? or problem; justifying decisions made and approaches taken (e.g. materials, techniques, adapting practice to meet contextual challenges, reflecting on risk assessments and their use); reflecting on performance. eve el 3 Technicals in Constructir ng the Built Environment (Design and Planning) (6720-049) 28
+Purposeful experimentation, plausible ideas, guided by theory and experience, fit for purpose, integrated, uses whole toolkit of theory and skills.
+Examples of bringing it all together: applying knowledge and understanding to a particular scenario or problem; justifying decisions made and approaches taken (e.g. materials, techniques, adapting practice to meet contextual challenges, reflecting on risk assessments and their use.
 The candidate has used knowledge and understanding together in a few straightforward areas.
-Candidates produced a basic evaluation with limited reflection and self-critique.
 The candidate typically brings together knowledge, understanding and skills well, when solving problems that arise within the given context, although they may deal with these separately.
-Candidates produced a good evaluation with good reflection and self-critique.
 The candidate has made excellent use of knowledge, understanding and skills from across the qualification to inform the context of the assignment.
 Choices and decisions have been well-informed and considered, showing that the candidate appreciates the significance of the different units of the qualification in relation to each other.
-Candidates produced a comprehensive evaluation with comprehensive reflection and self-critique / \
+ASSI 5 · ·